brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 FarOut is essential for a few purposes:
 * Getting commentary on water sources - particularly in drought years like the one I experienced.
 * Getting commentary on tent capacity at shelter sites.
-* Getting phone numbers of shelters/inns on the trail.
+* Getting phone numbers of shuttles/inns on the trail.
 * Helping to recover in those few places where I lost the trail.
-It's great to know whether you are to the left or the right of the trail, particularly in those places where the trail "mistakes" are well-worn.
+It was great to know whether I was to the left or the right of the trail, particularly in those places where the trail "mistakes" are well-worn.

 Shelters/Tenting
 ----------------

 I carried a tent and used it whenever possible.
 I slept in shelters 4 nights when tenting wasn't allowed and/or available.
 The shelter experience was great and I would encourage everyone to try it at least a few times.
-There were mice running around, but none bothered me.
+Yes, there were mice running around, but none bothered me.
 That's part of living in the woods.

 I slept in stealth tent sites between shelters twice on the trip.

 Water
 -----

-I had two Smartwater bottles with me at all times: 1L and 700mL.
+I carried two Smartwater bottles with me at all times: 1L and 700mL.
 I generally used the 700mL bottle for hydration on the trail and carried the 1L for back-up and/or camp when approaching a dry shelter.
 I tried to limit the full carry of the 1L back-up during significant climbs, but that wasn't always possible.